All Episodes

 It's up to you now.

-Now the media reported, but they didn't report what she said about Democrats.
+Now, the media reported, but they didn't report what she said about Democrats.

-They didn't, of course, she was totally used by them.
+She was totally used by them.

-She was she gave them the face and the cover to write and broadcast their own views of Bush.
+She was, she gave them the face and the cover to write and broadcast their own views of Bush.

-She was always upon you know, she thinks this whole thing came up of its own weight and inevitability.
+She was always upon, you know, she thinks this whole thing came up of its own weight and inevitability.

 It is really pathetic.

-And now, by the way, folks, she had to put Camp Crawford up for sale down there in Texas across from Bush's Bush's ranch.
+And now, by the way, folks, she had to put Camp Crawford up for sale down there in Texas across from Bush's ranch.

 So far, no offers.